 School holiday program

-Our coach Marcel Loeb heads up all the programs offered at The Equine Club and is instrumental in overseeing their execution.
-He has trained in Germany and completed a 3 year Bereiter, he is highly trained in all aspects of teaching and horse husbandry with over 10 years of experience.
+Our coaches heads up all the programs offered at The Equine Club and are instrumental in overseeing their planning and execution.
 Safety for both children and our horses is always our top priority when we sit and plan the School Holiday Program each year to ensure we are able to provide participants with a welcoming, safe, nurturing and enjoyable learning experience and allows them the enjoyment that comes from spending time with the horses.

-Through our two programs for 2019 we aim to provide the following:
+Through our programs we aim to provide the following:

 - To introduce and develop the participant's knowledge of horses and horse husbandry focusing on horse welfare, riding, training and general horse care required on a day to day basis.